MicrosoftDocs/globalization/globalization/localization/localize-games.md

 Video games have some unique concerns that don’t usually apply to software, starting with age ratings.
 As part of localization planning, you should consider the game's rating in the source market, the preferred rating in the target markets, and what adjustments might be needed to meet those ratings.
 As mentioned, localization needs to start early enough, so that rating guidelines for translators and voice actors can be established as soon as possible.
 There are two widely adopted age rating systems: [ESRB](https://www.esrb.org/ratings/) in North America and [PEGI](https://pegi.info/page/pegi-age-ratings) in Europe.
 Some countries use their own ratings system instead, such as Germany’s USK.
 Ratings in different systems are broadly similar but not identical, so localization choices (mainly language-related) might be guided by the need to hit the right rating in the target market.
 Localized versions attempt to stay within the same age rating, although there are cases where a game receives a different age rating in different markets.

-Here is a list of concerns that affects a game’s age rating.
+Here is a list of concerns that affect a game’s age rating.
 The more frequent, explicit, extreme, or gross each category gets, the higher the rating will be.

 - Frightening sounds or images (for very young children)
 - Violence